Celebrity Infinity accidents and incidents

 On two consecutive itineraries in January 2005 (Jan 3-17, and Jan 17-31) were reported hundreds of passengers (over 800 on both voyages) affected by major Norovirus cruise outbreaks.

 On the second voyage, the illness outbreak was even called “epidemic” (with 600+ infected).
 The crew was cleaning constantly and sanitizing everything.
 The food was served with latex gloves.
 The buffet was waiter-served.

 Note: When the itinerary doesn’t include US cruise ports, the ship is not required to report to CDC, thus no official illness report would be issued.

 On March 9, 2004, during the South American voyage, the vessel experienced propulsion issues and operated at reduced cruising speed (max 18 mph / 30 kph) which caused itinerary changes.

 On January 29, 2003, engine issues forced the cruise company to end early the current Panama Canal transition cruise.
 According to schedule, the voyage had to end in San Diego CA (on Feb 2) but ended in Acapulco Mexico (on Jan 30).
 Next three scheduled Mexican Riviera itineraries (departures Feb 2, 13, 23) were cancelled for drydock repairs (replacement of the portside Azipod’s bearing).

 In April 2002, two itineraries were canceled, allowing the vessel to enter drydock for propulsion system repairs.

 |June 2001||Propulsion / Power Loss|

-In June 2001, two Alaskan voyages were cancelled due to engine problems.
+In June 2001, two Alaskan voyages were canceled due to engine problems.

 You can add more details on reported here accident or submit new / your own Celebrity Infinity ship incident ("Cruise Minus" report) via CruiseMapper's contact form.